 The first trimester of pregnancy can be difficult, but practicing good sleep habits may help you sleep more soundly and increase your total sleep time.

-What is the Best First Trimester Sleeping Position?
+What Is the Best First Trimester Sleeping Position?

 Sleeping Products to Help With First Trimester Sleep

 Prenatal vitamins are very important to ensure the fetus gets enough nutrition to develop properly.
 Prenatal vitamins may help prevent conditions like restless legs syndrome, a common cause of insomnia in pregnant women.
-The cause of restless legs syndrome is unknown, so it’s unclear whether or not this condition is caused or exacerbated by one or more vitamin deficiencies.
+The cause of restless legs syndrome is unknown, so it is unclear whether or not this condition is caused or exacerbated by one or more vitamin deficiencies.

 Mental Health Tips